Komarapalayam: Municipal administration

 In 1978, Kumarapalayam town was upgraded from the status of town Panchayat to Municipality and is now a taluk.
 It has a population of 71,594 and an extent of 7.10 km2., as per Survey and Land records.
 The town is divided into 33 wards.

 The Municipal Council, composed of 33 ward councillors, is headed by a chairperson who is elected by voters of the town.
 The councillors elect a Vice-Chairperson from among themselves.
 The executive wing is headed by a commissioner, and he is assisted by a team of officials including a revenue inspector, sanitary officer, manager, municipal engineer, town planning inspector and other officers.

 The annual anticipated income of the town is ₹24 million, and the expenditure is ₹34 million annually.

-Overview

-Kumarapalayam is famous for its textile industries and its related activities.
-There are many spinning mills, yarn dyeing processing units, manual dyeing units, weaving units, calendering mills, export-oriented units, and related ancillary units in and around Kumarapalayam.The major political party in Kumarapalayam is AIADMK and it is also called as the fort of AIADMK.

-The state government, in assistance with the central government, is setting up a high-tech park for shuttle-less looms in Kumarapalayam called Cauvery Hi-Tech Weaving Park.